stevefrenzel/mars-rover-picture-search/README.md

 #### 3. Showing pictures

 Show the available amount of photos (25 per page, limited by NASA), otherwise show a message that no pictures are available.

+#### 4. Add semantic HTML

+This will not only make the code easier for others to read but also for search engines to crawl over it.